vanilla-extracts/website/src/index.md

 This website uses the [_Monaspace Neon_](https://monaspace.githubnext.com) font for text and _Monaspace Xenon_ for the code.

-I may change it if I want to, if you have any suggestions for fonts send me an email at either of these addresses.
+I may change it if I want to, if you have any suggestions for fonts send me an email at this topic email *me+web@charlotte-thomas.me*
- `web [at] me.charlotte-thomas.me`
- `me+web [at] charlotte-thomas.me`

 ## Tutoring { #tutor }
 I am also being a private tutor a few hours a week, I am not allowed to be one for the time being but as soon as I'm allowed I start doing it.

-The website is in construction and is available [here](https://tutorat.me)
+The website is in construction and is available [here (FR)](https://tutorat.me)

 I tutor Mathematics, Physics, SI, and Comp Sci for high school students.
 Mathematics and Comp Sci for first year prépa and university students, and finally I am available as a private tutor for anything computer science related for any ages.